HITECHCRIME/HC_SG268_Devour/README.md

 it's vanished

 keep it allright all together
-hold on to your life
+holding on to your life
 scream and shout into clouds
-it's your fear for the life
+it's your fear for the life / it's the fear for your life

 in eternal agony what you'll find is the sense of the times